DerekZhang0000/M3-Analysis-Tool/README.md

    Calculate the placement for a hypothetical time and length

 # Notes:
+- The red point/slope is our hypothetical performance
+- The blue point/slope is our known performance
+- The green point/slope is the best performance
 - The slope of each competitor's point is equivalent to its performance ratio.
 - The slope of our own point is calculated using our zero-length speed and our known performance point.
 - You can save and load the data as a CSV